pivotal/docs-tap/tanzu-build-service/dependencies.md

 The `lite` dependencies are the default set installed with Tanzu Build Service.

-It contains a smaller footprint to speed up installation time.
-However, it does not support all workload types.
+`lite` dependencies contain a smaller footprint to speed up installation time, but do not support all workload types.
 For example, `lite` dependencies do not contain the PHP buildpack and cannot be used to build PHP workloads.